James-E-Adams/jamesadams.xyz/src/posts/powershell.md

 ---
-title: How to fix your powershell window not opening when you…open powershell!
+title: Powershell
 date: 2018-01-08
 path: /words/powershell
 ---

-Originally posted [**here**](https://medium.com/@jamesadams0/how-to-fix-your-powershell-window-not-opening-when-you-open-powershell-f14a40c908b) on 08/01/2018.
+Originally posted [**here**](https://medium.com/@jamesadams0/how-to-fix-your-powershell-window-not-opening-when-you-open-powershell-f14a40c908b) on 08/01/2018 with the title: _How to fix your powershell window not opening when you…open powershell!_.

 It's unedited.

 ---